Louibens/PP4_FreeFurnitureHub/README.md

     - Full listing of all furniture items that have been posted (and not deleted) on separate cards.
     - Each card displays an image of the item, title, location, posted date and snippet of the item description
+    - The page will show 12 furniture items and the user can click the Next button to see the next 12

 ![Items](documentation/images/furniture_items.png)